jvictorcm/weather-api/README.md

 * This project has two endpoints.
   * POST to create the metric for a sensor (the way it was meant to be created, giving flexibility to the evolution of this domain)
   * GET to get metrics where you can choose what kind of metrics (average, max or min) to a given(or not) set of sensors and to a given(or not) range of dates (that work with either start date or end date)
+* This project feature traceId and spanId to easy debugging process in production in cluster environments.
+* Has capability to get Spring Profiles as is created a dev profile at [application-dev.yaml](src/main/resources/application-dev.yaml)
 ## To Evolve this project
-* Transition this into an Event Driven + CQRS architecture given the complexity of querying all data, moving the GET endpoint to a reactive service.
-The way that the model has been created and the interface from the client, was meant to facilitate this process.
-* Add newrelic metrics to collect relevant information such as most required sensor data for the purpose of measure future caching features.
-* Increase Integration Test coverage
+* Refactor the application name
 * Increase Swagger Docs
 * Add a new statistic for SUM values of the queried sensors (missed this one, sorry)
 * Proper Input Validation(validation layer to be used in the service layer)
 * Proper Exception Handling (using ResponseEntityExceptionHandler) to handle specific exceptions created, for example, to do not allow negative wind speed or out of the range for the temperature and return with valid response codes and body.
+* Create Dockerfile
+* Create docker-compose file with the application building within
+* Add newrelic metrics to collect relevant information such as most required sensor data for the purpose of measure future caching features.
+* Transition this into an Event Driven + CQRS architecture given the complexity of querying all data, moving the GET endpoint to a reactive service.
+The way that the model has been created and the interface from the client, was meant to facilitate this process.
+* Increase Integration Test coverage
 * Have fun! :)